iotaledger/rosetta-iota/README.md

   </a>
 </p>
 <h3 align="center">
-   rosetta-iota
+   rosetta-iota - integrate IOTA easily, quickly and reliably!
 </h3>

 ## Overview

-`rosetta-iota` provides a reference implementation of the Rosetta API for IOTA in Rust.
+`rosetta-iota` implements the Rosetta API for IOTA in Rust.
 If you haven't heard of the Rosetta API, you can find more information [here](https://www.rosetta-api.org/).

 ## Features